 ASFB Early Career Excellence Award

-The Australian Society for Fish Biology (ASFB) Early Career Excellence Award is given to an early career scientist who has made an exceptional advance in the study of fish biology and/or fisheries that has fundamentally changed our understanding and/or management of fishes (fish includes commercially important molluscs and crustaceans).
+The Australian Society for Fish Biology (ASFB) Early Career Excellence Award is given to an early career scientist (someone who is within five years of conferral of their last postgraduate degree) who has made an exceptional advance in the study of fish biology and/or fisheries that has fundamentally changed our understanding and/or management of fishes (fish includes commercially important molluscs and crustaceans).
 Only one award will be made in a given year, and only if a candidate of exceptional quality is nominated.

 2012: Assoc.
 Prof. Alison King (Charles Darwin University) has made significant contributions to the field of environmental flow restoration and was the first to highlight the importance of the main channel environment in the Murray-Darling Basin for rearing some fish species, even under low flow conditions.

 2011: Dr Rebecca Fisher (Oceans Institute, UWA) for contributions and breakthroughs in our understanding of larval fish dispersal and connectivity.